faculty of Winthrop University believes that writing is essential to

 ensure their success in other college courses.
 The goals listed

-below clearly state the ideas which form the basis of the first-year
+below clearly state the ideas which form the basis of the core

 writing courses at Winthrop.
 Faculty who teach these classes are

 committed to these goals and try, in every way possible, to achieve

 them in their classes; however, your participation is vital in this

 learning process we call writing.
 We hope that our faculty

 colleagues will encourage all Winthrop students to dedicate